Ricky12Awesome/json-schema-serialization/README.md

 # json-schema-serialization (jss)
 Adds support for Json Schema using [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization)

-Only Support JVM (0.5.0+), once Kotlin/MPP improves I will use that again.
+Only Supports JVM.
+Once Kotlin/MPP is more stable and worth-while, then I'll start using it, but, at its current state, I don't see much benefit to support Kotlin/MPP.

 ### Dependency
 You would need [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) setup to use this dependency